yandex/porto/porto.md

 Container name could contains only these charachers: 'a'..'z', 'A'..'Z', '0'..'9', '\_', '\-', '@', ':', '.'.
 Slash '/' separates nested container: "parent/child".

+Each container name component should not exceed 128 charachers, whole name is limited with 200 charachers.
+Also porto limits nesting with 16 levels.

 Container could be addressed using short name relative current porto
 namespaces: "name", or absolute name "/porto/name" which stays the same regardless of porto namespace.